wuxc/pywin32doc/md/win32gui.md

   - [DeleteObject](win32gui.md#win32guideleteobject)

-    Deletes a logical pen, brush, font, bitmap, region, or palette, freeing all system resources associated with the object.
-After the object is deleted, the specified handle is no longer valid.&nbsp;
+    Deletes a logical pen, brush, font, bitmap, region, or palette, freeing all system resources associated with the object\.
+After the object is deleted, the specified handle is no longer valid\.&nbsp;

   - [BitBlt](win32gui.md#win32guibitblt)